CCRMicroscopyCore/saykalib/README.md

 For live embryo analysis, cell tracks were assigned and edited using [Imaris Bitplane (v10.2)](https://imaris.oxinst.com/), however other software such as FIJI can be used as well.

-Please see the attached 'example_images.zip' file for test images and expected segmentation results.

 # Data analysis and plotting
 Data analysis scripts utilizes R (v4.2).